loreanvictor/callbag-jsx/docs/md/install.md

 <br>

-Or if you are using TypeScript, your configuration should look something like this:
+When using TypeScript, configure JSX as follows:

 ```json | tsconfig.json
 {